 A disease.
 In rare cases, gray hair might be a sign of underlying conditions such as thyroid or pituitary gland issues.

 Stress.
-There are no scientific data that stress can actually turn your hair gray.
-But stress does damage your body, and it speeds the aging process.
+There is no scientific data that stress can turn your hair gray.
+But stress does damage your body, and it speeds up the aging process.

 Symptoms of gray hair